 Repayment may not be on your radar just yet, but for the sake of your future, it should be.
 With iHelp private student loans, you’ll save money compared to your peers and be able to choose the best payment plan to suit your financial needs right out of college.

 iHelp Student Loan Application Requirements

-Before you begin your application, there a few things iHelp requires of its borrowers.
+Before you begin your application, there are a few things iHelp requires of its borrowers.
 All borrowers must meet the following requirements (but if you don’t keep reading!):